 The solution?
 By understanding these fears, we can teach our brain to distinguish real danger from perceived danger.
 We can then begin to address the situation in a resourceful, appropriate way, with clear heads and our hormones returned to a normal resting state.

 Consider: FEAR is just:

 If we don’t begin to address these fears, we are going to get sicker, more stressed, our light will become dimmer and we ill subsequently throw more evidence to the believe that we are not good enough.

 When we let others and the world around us define who we are and how we react, we are becoming victims to our circumstances, we fall below the line.

 Some things we can do to help us:

 [show_more more=”Show References” less=”Hide References” align=”center” color=”#808080″]

-Marie McAneney has a Diploma in Nursing and over 26 years experience as a registered nurse.
-In the past six years, she has held senior leadership roles, leading and managing both small and large teams.
-In 2011 she completed 'The Australian Applied Management Colloquium', and is currently studying coaching through the Coaching Institute in Melbourne at the Professional Master Level.
+Marie McAneney has a Diploma in Nursing and over 25 years’ experience as a Registered Nurse.
+In the past five years, she has held senior leadership roles, leading and managing both small and large teams.
+In 2011 she completed “The Australian Applied Management Colloquium”, and is currently studying Coaching through the Coaching Institute in Melbourne at the Professional Master Level.
 She is a qualified Hypnotherapist and Meta Dynamics™ Profiler and Practitioner, which focuses on an individual’s thinking style.
-She is extremely skilled in human resource and leadership management.
-Marie is passionate about influencing positive change within the workplace and its culture, with a specific focus on providing clarity for nurses, helping them get to the heart of their true potential.
-She does this by inspiring and empowering Nurses to have the courage to connect to their true nature and purpose, through humility and compassion for self and others.
-Maries website is: www.heartofnursing.com.au.
+She is extremely skilled in human resource and leadership management, with a focus on developing teams and individuals within teams Marie is passionate about influencing positive change within the workplace and its culture, and does this by inspiring and empowering nurse leaders, to lead their teams from where they stand, to rediscover their courage from within, and to effectively language and interact with the people in their world.